infinum/qa-handbook/Tools/Version Control Systems/Access token and SSH keys.md

   	IdentityFile ~/.ssh/id_ed25519
   	```

-3. Add your SSH private key to the ssh-agent and store your passphrase in the keychain.
-If you created your key with a different name, or if you are adding an existing key that has a different name, replace `id_ed25519` in the command with the name of your private key file:
+3. Add your SSH private key to ssh-agent and store the passphrase in the keychain.
+If your key has a different name, replace `id_ed25519` with your private key file name:

 	`ssh-add --apple-use-keychain ~/.ssh/id_ed25519`

 4. Enter the passphrase to add your identity.

-5. Add the SSH key to your GitHub account (see "How to add SSH key to your GitHub account").
+5. Add the SSH key to your GitHub account.
+See "How to add SSH key to your GitHub account".

 ### How to add SSH key to your GitHub account

-To configure your GitHub account to use your new (or existing) SSH key, you'll also need to add it to your GitHub account (after adding a new SSH key to your GitHub account, you can reconfigure any local repositories to use SSH).
+Add the SSH key to your GitHub account settings to authorize your machine.
+After that, update your local repository remotes to use SSH.

-1. Open the terminal and run the following command to copy the SSH key to your clipboard (make sure that you don’t copy any whitespace while copying the public key’s content):
+1. Open the terminal and copy the SSH key to your clipboard:

 	`pbcopy < ~/.ssh/id_ed25519.pub`